 Hepatitis A is inflammation (irritation and swelling) of the liver caused by the hepatitis A virus.
 You can take several steps to prevent catching or spreading the virus.

-The following tips can help reduce your risk of spreading or catching the virus:
+To reduce your risk of spreading or catching the hepatitis A virus:

-The virus may spread more rapidly through day care centers and other places where people are in close contact.
-Thorough hand washing before and after each diaper change, before serving food, and after using the restroom may help prevent such outbreaks.
+The virus may spread quickly through day care centers and other places where people are in close contact.
+To prevent outbreaks, wash hands well before and after each diaper change, before serving food, and after using the restroom.

 Common reasons why you may need to receive this shot include: